Warp Core Stabilizer II

 Warp Core Stabilizer II (WCSII) is a little notification tray utility I wrote to help me when running multiple clients.
 As I often use an ultrabook, it was becoming a problem that when I have multiple EVE clients open they’d use a not insignificant amount of CPU.
 This would cause heat, and in a small frame like an ultrabook, ultimately throttling.
 I’d tried ThrottleStop, fancy cooling pads, undervolting, and still couldn’t quite cope with ~4 clients open.
 When minimized they use a lot less resources, but not quite as few as I’d like, plus often it’s inconvenient to constantly minimize clients instead of alt-tabbing, so I built this utility.

 It’s extremely simple and requires no config.
 Once opened, it’ll add a small icon to your notification area (Please be careful not to option multiple instances, weird stuff could happen).
 It’ll then monitor for running eve clients (by name, “exefile.exe”), and monitor the process ID of the active window.
-Any eve client that is not the active window will be forcibly limited to 2% CPU usage via Windows’ JobObject API.
+Any eve client that is not the active window have its CPU usage forcibly limited via Windows’ JobObject API.

 - Windows, ideally 7 or newer.
 There will never be a Linux/MacOS version due to the way the utility works.